influxdata/awesome/docs/part-3/writing-and-querying-data.md

 ### Writing Line Protocol Data with the InfluxDB UI

+The InfluxDB UI allows writing data directly to the database without writing any code or using any tooling.
+This is very useful for prototyping and testing purposes.

 To write line protocol data with the InfluxDB UI, we’ll first copy 20 lines from the [air-sensor-data.lp](https://github.com/influxdata/influxdb2-sample-data/blob/master/air-sensor-data/air-sensor-data.lp) line protocol file to write the line protocol manually.
 Then we’ll download the entire file and write it to InfluxDB.